Transformco: New store closures and assets reduction under Transformco

+Transforming into a commercial real estate company

+In a June 2023 interview with the president for real estate at Transformco Scott Carr, Carr explained that the company was "transition[ing] from being a retailer with real estate to becoming a real estate operating company."
+In an earlier statement, Carr stated that "Transformco continues to pursue opportunities to create value from its real estate portfolio and to partner with retailers, property owners and communities as part of the ongoing reinvention of retail real estate."

+In 2021, Transformco acquired the ownership of a vacant property that it had previously leased for a K-mart on Long Island, made improvements and leased the property to three separate tenants, Aldi, At Home, and Floor & Decor.

+In 2022, Transformco formed a partnership with New Jersey-based developer Russo Development to build 530 rental units and 190 for-sale units on the site of a former Sears store in New Brunswick, New Jersey, with construction expected to be completed by 2027.
+The development also includes a grocery store and a restaurant.

 Sears Hometown Stores

 On June 3, 2019, it was announced that Transformco would acquire Sears Hometown and Outlet Stores.
 As a part of the deal, Sears Hometown may need to divest its Sears Outlet division to gain regulatory approval.
-At the time announcement, Sears Hometown and Outlet Stores had 491 Hometown stores and 126 Outlet stores in 49 states, Puerto Rico and Bermuda.
+At the time of the announcement, Sears Hometown and Outlet Stores had 491 Hometown stores and 126 Outlet stores in 49 states, Puerto Rico and Bermuda.
 98% of the Hometown stores are owner operated franchise operations.

-On October 23, 2019, Sears Hometown and Outlet Stores completed its sale of its Sears Outlet division to Franchise Group, Inc while Transformco completed the acquisition of the remainder of Sears Hometown at the end of the same business day.
+On October 23, 2019, Sears Hometown and Outlet Stores completed its sale of its Sears Outlet division to Franchise Group, Inc. while Transformco completed the acquisition of the remainder of Sears Hometown at the end of the same business day.
 Sears Hometown had 414 stores at the time of its acquisition by Transformco in October 2019.

 In January 2020, The Wall Street Journal reported that Sears Hometown franchisees were having trouble getting needed inventory from Transformco and also being penalized if they tried to match prices on products sold on Sears.com.

 Chain Store Age estimated in May 2022 that approximately 100 Hometown stores were in the process of closing.

-In December 2022, Sears Hometown Stores, Inc., filed for Chapter 11 bankruptcy and plans to liquidate the inventory at all of its 121 stores.
+In December 2022, Sears Hometown Stores, Inc., filed for Chapter 11 bankruptcy and plans to liquidate the inventory at all of its 115 stores.
 In the bankruptcy proceedings, Eddie Lampert is listed as a 37.75% owner of Sears Hometown.
 The websites for both Sears Hometown Stores and for Sears Home Appliance Showroom were deactivated shortly after the bankruptcy announcement.